getpelican/pelican-plugins/ical/Readme.rst

 ical
 --------

-This plugin read the camendar bla bla bla
+This plugin read the calendar in the page metadata :calendar:

-    {% if CALENDAR_FILE %}
+    {% if page.calendar %}
 		{% for machin in iCal %}
 			{{ machin}}<br/>
 		{% endfor %}